inden/ChatApp/README.md

 # (Demo) ChatApp - Firebase Backend
 ## an Android Chat app
 ### This is a demo app developed to test Firebase.
-I tested its Realtime Database and its File storage.
+### I tested its Realtime Database and its File storage.
-### I found Firebase really first and easy to use.
+### I found Firebase really first and easy to use except database query.
 ##
 ## How to use
 ##
-### You will create your accout when you use the app for the first time.
-Your account is saved on Firebase.
+### Create your accout when you use the app for the first time.
+### Your account is saved on Firebase.

 <img src="https://cloud.githubusercontent.com/assets/21304543/21225946/a2f193ea-c2d3-11e6-95d3-69c359a918b6.png" width="300"/>
-##

 ### Your new account is now added.
 You find it in the members list on the tab "USERS"
-##

 <img src="https://cloud.githubusercontent.com/assets/21304543/21225948/a2fcda52-c2d3-11e6-9f6c-585b5c237abc.png" width="300"/>

 ##